djdurban/crossfit_madtown/_getting-started/about-crossfit.md

 ![Girl on Rings]({{page.img1}})

-/"CrossFit advocates a mix of aerobic exercise, gymnastics (body weight exercises), and Olympic weight lifting.
+CrossFit advocates a mix of aerobic exercise, gymnastics (body weight exercises), and Olympic weight lifting.
 CrossFit describes its strength and conditioning program as,&nbsp;[Read More](https://en.wikipedia.org/wiki/CrossFit)

 ### Do I Need Any Experience?